 G Adventures’ 18-to-thirtysomethings tours can take you around the world with a small group of 10-15 peers.
 Itineraries include everything from a road trip down Highway 1 in Utah and Yosemite National Park, to a tour around the entire South Island of New Zealand, or trekking the Inca Trail in Peru.
 Trips start at around $130 for a single-city tour and can exceed $7,000 for longer adventures.

-The benefits of travel groups
+The benefits of group travel for young adults

-The biggest advantage of going on a travel tour for young adults is that all the planning is done for you.
+The biggest advantage of going on a group travel tour is that all the planning is done for you.
 All you have to do is pay and show up, without having to figure out ground transportation, lodging or itineraries.
 The framework of the trip is organized by the tour company, but you’ll typically still have the chance for some free time so you can explore a bit on your own.

 Also, as a young adult, it can be hard to organize vacations when you and your friends all have different work schedules and travel budgets.
 With a group tour, you pick the dates you want and get to travel with people in your age group, giving you the chance to make new friends during your trip.

-Travel group tips
+Young adult travel group tips

-Traveling on a group trip is a unique way to see the world and can be a very different experience than traveling alone or with friends and family.
 Even if you’re a seasoned traveler, keep these tips in mind as you get ready for your trip:

 Be open to making new friends: Traveling in a group is fun, but it can also be overwhelming to meet so many new people at once.
 Don’t worry if it takes a few days to settle in with the group.
-If you’re an introvert who’s afraid of getting lost in a crowd, you may opt for a tour that keeps the group size small.
+If you’re afraid of getting lost in a crowd, you may opt for a tour that keeps the group size small.